HomeSocial & DatingInstagram

 Good companion apps when you need more

-If you are leaning into video and Reels, editing there is a different craft with its own pacing and cuts, and our walkthrough on iPhone TikTok editing hacks covers techniques that carry straight over.
+If you are leaning into video and Reels, that is a different craft with its own pacing and cuts.
+Meta now makes a separate free editing app called Edits for exactly that, and our walkthrough on iPhone TikTok editing hacks covers techniques that carry straight over.
 For the bigger picture of getting more out of the social apps on your phone, our roundup of the best social and dating apps for iPhone and the wider social and dating app hub are where we would point a friend next.
 And if profile photos are on your mind, the same careful editing habits apply when setting up a Tinder profile on iPhone.

 FAQ